 The campaign to qualify a lightweight double for the Olympics finished up being a bit more disparate, involving a number of sub-groups who never came together for various reasons.

 Although Bill Mason was the overall Women’s Chief Coach, the Lightweight Women had their own co-ordinator, Tony Reynolds.
 Tony, like the rowers, was unfunded, so they were all fitting training round their job or studies.
-Trisha Corless, who had been in the lightweight double or single for the previous four years remembers, “We were all told that we should train together but we had to organise it ourselves, so we were kind of ringing each other up, but some were a bit, ‘Oh I don’t want to train with you’, so it didn’t really work.”
+Bill’s invitation specified that both groups would train together on Saturdays at Henley Rowing club, and that to remain in either group athletes must “agree to train in groups as directed by the chief coach”, but Trisha Corless, who had been in the lightweight double or single for the previous four years remembers, “We were all told that we should train together but we had to organise it ourselves, so we were kind of ringing each other up, but some said things like, ‘Oh I don’t want to train with you’, so it didn’t really work.”

 Jane Hall and Alison ‘Wilma’ Brownless, who had won multiple World medals in the lightweight four and then the pair in 1995, coached by Bill Mason, now turned their attentions to the Olympic-class lightweight double.
 They were eventually coached on the water by Alan ‘AB’ Bennett, using a training programme set by Bill.